zulip/zulip/docs/dev-env-first-time-contributors.md

 patching file bundler.rb
 ```
 #### Lost Connectivity or power during vagrant setup
+If you dont see `(zulip-env)` in the command prompt of the guest machine but
-If you see the following when you run `vagrant ssh` on Ubuntu:
+something as follows when you run `vagrant ssh`

 ```
 $ vagrant ssh